Date : December 11, 2013

 What is outstanding is that Mr. Murata considers the designation as a big turning point for washoku.
 He says the Japanese government has to create new initiatives to protect washoku as a part of Japanese culture.
 As an example of new initiatives, Mr. Murata, who is also a director of the NPO Japanese Culinary Academy, introduced its projects.

-One of thIMG_4390em is the establishment of “Faculties of Japanese cuisine”, specializing in washoku, in universities or in other higher education institutions.
+One of them is the establishment of “Faculties of Japanese cuisine”, specializing in washoku, in universities or in other higher education institutions.
 The project is already ongoing at Kyoto Prefectural University and Ritsumeikan University.
 The establishment of this kind of new research institution will be the base for raising researchers who study washoku academically.
 This will enable more people to understand washoku which has hitherto been understood solely by the chefs.
 Moreover, the new faculty will open the door of washoku widely to the public.
 In the past and even today, involvement in washoku was limited to the children of the ryotei or similar people.

 The other example is the new program that allows motivated foreign chefs to study washoku in Kyoto City, which has been designated as a comprehensive special zone by the central government.
 This new program was activated at the end of November this year by the central government as the “International Promotion Program of Kyoto’s Traditional Cuisine.”
 The program allows foreign chefs who meet the requirements to learn washoku to be employed at designated ryotei in Kyoto City for two years at the longest.
 In January 2014, chefs from France and Italy will come as the first ones.
 Mr. Murata has been confronting the difficulties of the law system for a while when accepting foreign chefs.
 “Japan has to accept foreign chefs just as restaurants in Europe accept Japanese chefs.”
 Therefore he has been encouraging the activation of the program.
 Trained foreign chefs will return to their own countries, taking with them the theory and practice of washoku.
 This can be expected not only to accelerate the world-wide promotion of washoku but also the promotion of its cooking methods and its adaption to the local cuisine.
 A breath of fresh air will be provided to washoku